 The consolidated financial statements of Humana Inc. in this document present the Company's financial position, results of operations and cash flows, and should be read in conjunction with the following discussion and analysis.
 References to "we," "us," "our," "Company," and "Humana" mean Humana Inc. and its subsidiaries.
 This discussion includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-When used in this filing and in future filings with the Securities and Exchange Commission, in our press releases, investor presentations, and in oral statements made by or with the approval of one of our executive officers, the words or phrases like "expects," "anticipates," "intends," "likely will result," "estimates," "projects" or variations of such words and similar expressions are intended to identify such forward-looking statements.
+When used in this filing and in future filings with the Securities and Exchange Commission, in our press releases, investor presentations, and in oral statements made by or with the approval of one of our executive officers, the words or phrases like "expects," "anticipates," "likely will result," "estimates," "projects" or variations of such words and similar expressions are intended to identify such forward-looking statements.
 These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties, and assumptions, including, among other things, information set forth in the "Cautionary Statements" section of this document.
-Because our pending acquisition has not yet occurred, these forward looking events discussed in this document might not occur.
+Because our pending acquisition has not yet occurred, these forward looking statements exclude its impact.
+In light of these risks, uncertainties, and assumptions, the forward-looking events discussed in this document might not occur.
 There may also be other risks that we are unable to predict at this time.
 Any of these risks and uncertainties may cause actual results to differ materially from the results discussed in the forward-looking statements.